google-deepmind/alphafold/README.md

 ### Genetic databases

-This step requires `rsync` and `aria2c` to be installed on your machine.
+This step requires `aria2c` to be installed on your machine.

 AlphaFold needs multiple genetic (sequence) databases to run: